 By living in them for a time.

 One approach is to move into a property that needs cosmetic updating, spend the next year updating it while you live there, then selling it for a profit and doing it all over again.
+Or stay for two years, to take advantage of the 121 exclusion (homeowner exclusion) and avoid paying capital gains taxes.

 But who says you have to sell it?
 What if you kept it as a rental property?